 Following that decision, St. Luke’s chose to continue in support of the Diocese of South Carolina but stipulated that no funds from St. Luke’s should be used in support of The Episcopal.
 Following actions by The Episcopal Church against the Bishop of the Diocese of South Carolina, the Vestry voted to join the churches of the Dioceses in requesting that the courts of South Carolina affirm the rights of the churches in South Carolina to the ownership of their property.
 This action was based on our understanding of South Carolina law and trial precedents.
 The case was ruled in favor of St. Luke’s and its fellow churches in 2016, but in a surprise reversal, the State Supreme Court made a very split decision against the churches.

-St. Luke’s Preschool, St. Luke’s youth and the St. Luke’s congregation are now making wonderful use of the new facilities.
-The Neighborhood Outreach Connection has come to the Fellowship Hall for their weekly support of neighborhood youth.
-And St. Luke’s continues to be well known locally for its ministries outreach— helping start Habitat for Humanity in the Lowcountry, initiating and hosting Memory Matters for its first dozen years, and a home Alcoholics Anonymous among many outreach initiatives to old and young alike.
+St. Luke’s Preschool, St. Luke’s Student and Children Ministries, and the St. Luke’s congregation are continuing to make wonderful use of our church campus.
+St. Luke’s continues to be well known locally for its ministries outreach— helping start Habitat for Humanity in the Lowcountry, initiating and hosting Memory Matters for its first dozen years, and a home Alcoholics Anonymous among many outreach initiatives to old and young alike.

 St. Luke’s has been blessed by its faithful following of Jesus and our trust in the authority of the Holy Bible.